dime-worldbank/dime-account-admin/instructions/request-access-dime-org.md

 Instructions for how to join: https://github.com/dime-worldbank

 This only applies to people with an active employment contract with DIME at the World Bank (although it includes anything from Staff, ETC, STC, to internship).
-If you work on a DIME project but do not have a contract with DIME, then ask your DIME contact to request that you are added as a exteranl collaboator.
+If you work on a DIME project but do not have a contract with DIME, then ask your DIME contact to request that you are added as a external collaboator.

 ### 1. Create a GitHub Account